 Explore summer study at the intersection of mathematics, statistics, finance, economics and computer science.

 The Summer Financial Math Program at the University of Chicago welcomes students with strong quantitative skills to explore opportunities in the field of Financial Math.
-This seven-week program for current undergraduate and post-baccalaureate students provides a rigorous introduction to modern applications in Financial Math through an interdisciplinary curriculum delivered via remote instruction by lecturers and industry experts affiliated with the Financial Math MS program at UChicago.
+This program for current undergraduate and post-baccalaureate students provides a rigorous introduction to modern applications in Financial Math through an interdisciplinary curriculum delivered via remote instruction by lecturers and industry experts affiliated with the Financial Math MS program at UChicago.
 Participants in this program will receive University of Chicago undergraduate course credit.
 Those who successfully complete the Summer Financial Math Program and eventually matriculate in the Financial Math MS program within the next four years may apply credit earned towards that degree program.

 Financial Math is the application of math, statistics, and programming within the finance industry.